annarss/Laboratory-Work-4/README.md

 ## 13. GUIDE QUESTIONS
 **A. Model Evaluation Analysis**
-1. What were the weakest-performing classes based on the confusion matrix? s
+1. What were the weakest-performing classes based on the confusion matrix?
+Areca Palm and Philodendron Xanadu (confused with similar green foliage).
 2. How did Precision, Recall, and F1-score vary across classes?
+Distinct plants (Boston Fern) scored high, visually similar "leafy greens" scored lower.
 3. What does a low recall indicate in your model?
+Indicates the model is "missing" the class and mislabeling it as something else.
 4. How does AUC score reflect model performance compared to accuracy?
+AUC shows the model's ability to distinguish classes regardless of the specific prediction threshold.

 **B. Model Improvement**
 5. How did data augmentation affect validation accuracy?
+Traded raw accuracy for "honesty," forcing the model to learn features rather than memorizing pixels.
 6. Why is Batch Normalization important in CNNs?
+Stabilized training, allowing for faster convergence and smoother gradient flow.
 7. What role did Dropout play in improving your model?
+Prevented overfitting by forcing the network to learn redundant, robust features.
 8. How did Early Stopping prevent overfitting?
+Terminated training at Epoch 17 to prevent the model from learning "noise" in the data.

 **C. Performance Comparison**
 9. What improvements were observed after modifying the model?
+Enhanced generalization; the model handles variety (rotations/zooms) much better.
 10. Which enhancement contributed the most to performance improvement?
 Why?
+Data Augmentation, as it shifted the model from rote memorization to actual recognition.
 11. Did the gap between training and validation accuracy decrease?
 Explain.
+Yes, the gap narrowed.
+Val Acc is greater than Train Acc proves the model is generalized.

 **D. Explainability (Grad-CAM Integration)**
 12. How did Grad-CAM help in understanding model predictions?
+Confirmed the model "looks" at botanical features (flowers/leaves) rather than the background.
 13. Did the improved model focus on more relevant regions?
 Provide evidence.
+Heatmaps were concentrated on unique identifiers like the Peace Lily's spathe.
 14. Why is explainability important in real-world AI applications?
+Critical for trust, ensures the AI makes decisions based on relevant data, not coincidental patterns.

 ---